realdecoy/frontier/packages/frontier-plugins/plugin-mobile/docs/features.md

 ## Stores / Context

-A Store is a mechanism for maintain application state in a way which is globally accessible to all components.
+A Context is a mechanism for maintain application state in a way which is globally accessible to all components.
 We use them as intermediary layers to issue API calls to relevant services, and cache the results for \[re\]use.
-Though the thought may occur to use a plain JavaScript object to achieve state management, a Vue Store differs in two distinct ways:
+Though the thought may occur to use a plain JavaScript object to achieve state management, a React Context differs in one distinct ways:

 *   Properties are reactive.
-Changing Store values will automatically propagate to the component-level bindings which use them.
+Changing Context values will automatically propagate to the component-level bindings which use them.

-*   Stores enforce a strong process-control for mutating values.
-Every change within a store **must** go through a specially designed method, called a **Mutation**, in order to update an internal value.
-This also produces the side-effect of making state manipulation atomic and track-able (using the [Vue DevTools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en)).

-An application can have as many Stores as needed to logically group state concerns.
-The RDVue CLI creates strongly typed Stores, enabling full Intellisense and compiler support when writing code against them.
+An application can have as many Contexts as needed to logically group state concerns.
+The Frontier CLI creates strongly typed Contexts, enabling full Intellisense and compiler support when writing code against them.

-Data within a Store can be managed using 3 intrinsic functionalities of every Store:

-*   Getters: Retrieve a value within the store.

-*   Actions - Arbitrary, asynchronous, functions which can perform business logic and invoke mutations.

-*   Mutations - Special, synchronous, functions which only update the values in Store.
-The operate atomically, meaning their changes are indivisible.

 ### Technical